People Are Very Invested In Kelley Showing Up To Peter's 'Bachelor' Finale

 Wait...
 Was that Kelley backstage?
 Couldn’t be... #TheBachelor— Mike Fleiss (@fleissmeister) March 10, 2020

 Everyone's being so coy about the whole thing, which is naturally sending much of Bachelor nation into theorizing overdrive.
 Is there any way it's because the theory that Peter Weber is with Kelley actually true?
 Is she there because Peter's going to break up with Hannah Ann Sluss and propose to Kelley instead?
 The Bachelor writers clearly know their audience, because by having Harrison point out that Kelley was there right after mentioning that engagement ring creator Neil Lane was there, they basically set Twitter on fire.
-This show is notorious for trying to make fans jump to conclusions, but fans on Twitter were already on their way.
+This show is notorious for trying to make fans jump to conclusions, and that's exactly what The Bachelor was up to, but fans on Twitter were already on their way.

 "KELLEY GOT AN INVITE TO THE FINALE WHAT DOES IT MEAN," Bachelor fan Brett S. Vergara tweeted.
 Another viewer tweeted a conspiracy theory board joking about trying to solve this mystery.
 Everyone was immediately in a tizzy.